fischcheng/fischcheng.github.io/content/post/read_hurricane.md

 5. For the currently wind affected area, check the [surface wind field plot](http://www.nhc.noaa.gov/refresh/graphics_at4+shtml/034341.shtml?radii#contents).
 It shows the maximum possible extent of a given wind speed within particular quadrants around the tropical cyclone.
 By definition, Hurricane force winds exceeds 74mph and Tropical Storm force winds are no less than 39mph, so the later cover a much larger area.
 {{< figure src="/img/hurricane03.png" title="force wind affected area" >}}

-6. Now comes to the [force wind speed probabilities.](http://www.nhc.noaa.gov/refresh/graphics_at4+shtml/034341.shtml?tswind120#contents) These plots indicate that the cumulative possibility that a specific area will experience winds over a certain threshold.
+6. Now comes to the [force wind speed probabilities.](http://www.nhc.noaa.gov/refresh/graphics_at4+shtml/034341.shtml?tswind120#contents) These plots indicate the cumulative possibility that a specific area will experience winds over a certain threshold.
 Users can change the cumulative periods (up to 120hrs), and the wind thresholds (tropical storm force, 50knots and hurricane force.)
 {{< figure src="/img/hurricane04.png" title="force wind speed probabilities" >}}

 7. Rainfall and storm surges are more difficult to predict.
 But NWS also provides such products.